AnnaAndrlova/AnnaAndrlova/README.md

 Hi 👋 My name is Anna
 =====================

-Full-Stack passionate developer turning food into lines of code.
+Full-Stack passionate developer turning food into lines of code
 ----------------------------------------------------------------

 Who am I?
 A passionate software engineering student studying at VIA University in Denmark, whose dream is to become a full-stack developer, expand her current skills and knowledge, and gain as much experience as possible.